-1. All visitors including parents must report to the office, sign in, and sign out.
-In order to keep classroom disruptions to a minimum and learning time to a maximum, parents wishing to visit a classroom must arrange with the teacher, and have administrative approval, 2-3days in advance.
-The school office will deliver forgotten lunches or other school materials.

-E. Family Cooperation/Removal of Students Resulting from Parental Attitude

-Under normal circumstances a student should not be deprived of a Catholic education on grounds relating to the attitude of the parents.
-Nevertheless, a situation may arise in which the uncooperative or destructive attitude of parents so diminishes the effectiveness of the school that the family may be forced to withdraw from the school.
+- All visitors including parents must report to the office, sign in, and sign out.
+In order to keep classroom disruptions to a minimum and learning time to a maximum, parents wishing to visit a classroom must arrange with the teacher, and have administrative approval, 2-3 days in advance.
+The school office will deliver forgotten lunches and/or other school materials.
+Parents are not allowed into the school or classroom without prior permission. - E. Family Cooperation/Removal of Students Resulting from Parental Attitude - Under normal circumstances a student should not be deprived of a Catholic education on grounds relating to the attitude of the parents.
+Nevertheless, a situation may arise in which the uncooperative or destructive attitude of parents so diminishes the effectiveness of the school or Parish that the family may be forced to withdraw from the school.